 [Fixed] 0 Bytes Hard Drive Shows RAW in Disk Management

-Applies to fix 0 bytes hard drive/SSD partition shows as RAW, online, with healthy state.
+Applies to fix 0 bytes hard drive/SSD partition shows as RAW, online, with the healthy state.

-Hard drive partition, HDD/SSD with RAW issue may also show up 0 bytes used in device properties.
-And to resolve this issue without data loss, you can go through steps here for a guide:
+Hard drive partition, HDD/SSD with the RAW issue may also show up 0 bytes used in device properties.
+And to resolve this issue without data loss, you can go through steps here for a guide.

 # 1. Restore Data

-When 0 bytes used device shows RAW in Disk Management, you are unable to access the device.
+When 0 bytes of the used devices show RAW in Disk Management, you are unable to access the device.
 With the help of professional hard drive recovery software, you can restore all precious data.
-EaseUS Data Recovery Wizard is such a tool which enables you to perform fast and secure data recovery on hard drive partitions, USB drive, SD card or other storage devices with the "0 bytes" issue.
+EaseUS Data Recovery Wizard is a tool that enables you to perform fast and secure data recovery on hard drive partitions, USB drive, SD card or other storage devices with the "0 bytes" issue.